arc2211/Choreodaemonic-Body/README.md

 -----------------

-**OSCTest4** - Listens at port 7500 and prints incoming OSC messages
+**OSCTest4** - Listens at port 7500 and prints incoming OSC messages.
+Example of how to link between movementosc6 UI in JS to Tighe's robot controller code in C++

 Prep MovementOSC:
 1) download MovementOSC: https://github.com/lichen-community-systems/movementosc/tree/main